 NOMINATION OF DIRECTORS

 The Company’s Board of Directors is responsible for nominating directors for election by the stockholders and filling any vacancies on the Board that may occur.
-The Corporate Governance and Public Policy Committee is responsible for identifying, screening, and recommending candidates to the Board for Board membership.
-The Corporate Governance and Public Policy Committee does not have any single method for identifying director candidates but will consider candidates suggested by a wide range of sources, including by any stockholder, director, or officer of the Company.
+The Corporate Governance, ESG, and Public Policy Committee is responsible for identifying, screening, and recommending candidates to the Board for Board membership.
+The Corporate Governance, ESG, and Public Policy Committee does not have any single method for identifying director candidates but will consider candidates suggested by a wide range of sources, including by any stockholder, director, or officer of the Company.
 Mr. Siegmund, who was appointed as a member of the Board in December 2019, was recommended to the Corporate Governance, ESG, and Public Policy Committee by a third-party executive search firm.
 Mr. Murphy, who was appointed as a member of the Board in March 2020, was recommended to the Corporate Governance, ESG, and Public Policy Committee by an independent director of the Company.

 General criteria for the nomination of director candidates include experience, high ethical standards and integrity, skills, diversity, ability to make independent analytical inquiries, understanding of the Company’s business environment, and willingness to devote adequate time to Board duties–all in the context of an assessment of the perceived needs of the Board at that point in time.
-In exercising its director nomination responsibilities, the Corporate Governance and Public Policy Committee considers diversity in gender, ethnicity, geography, background, and cultural viewpoints when considering director nominees, given the global nature of the Company’s business.
+In exercising its director nomination responsibilities, the Corporate Governance, ESG, and Public Policy Committee considers diversity in gender, ethnicity, geography, background, and cultural viewpoints when considering director nominees, given the global nature of the Company’s business.
 However, the Board has not adopted a formal policy governing director diversity.
-The effectiveness of the nomination process is evaluated by the Board each year as part of its annual self-evaluation and by the Corporate Governance and Public Policy Committee as it evaluates and identifies director candidates.

-Stockholders may submit nominations for director candidates by giving notice to the Corporate Secretary, The Western Union Company, 12500 East Belford Avenue, Mailstop M21A2, Englewood, CO 80112.
+Stockholders may submit nominations for director candidates by giving notice to the Corporate Secretary, The Western Union Company, 7001 E. Belleview Avenue, Denver, Colorado 80237.
 The requirements for the submission of such stockholder nominations are set forth in Article II of the Company’s By-Laws, which are available on the “Investor Relations, Corporate Governance” section of the Company’s website, www.westernunion.com.

 SUBMISSION OF STOCKHOLDER PROPOSALS

-Stockholder proposals, including stockholder director nominations, requested to be included in the Company’s Proxy Statement for its 2019 Annual Meeting of Stockholders must be received by the Company not later than December 5, 2018 and comply with the requirements of Rule 14a-8, if applicable, and the Company’s By-laws.
-Even if a proposal or director nomination is not submitted in time to be considered for inclusion in the Company’s Proxy Statement for its 2019 Annual Meeting of Stockholders, a proper stockholder proposal or director nomination may still be considered at the Company’s 2019 Annual Meeting of Stockholders, but only if the proposal or nomination is received by the Company no sooner than January 18, 2019 and no later than February 17, 2019 and otherwise complies with the Company’s By-Laws.
-All proposals or nominations a stockholder wishes to submit at the meeting should be directed to the Corporate Secretary, The Western Union Company, 12500 East Belford Avenue, Mailstop M21A2, Englewood, CO 80112.
+Stockholder proposals, including stockholder director nominations, requested to be included in the Company’s Proxy Statement for its 2021 Annual Meeting of Stockholders must be received by the Company not later than December 2, 2020 and comply with the requirements of Rule 14a-8, if applicable, and the Company’s proxy access By-laws, as applicable.
+Even if a proposal or director nomination is not submitted in time to be considered for inclusion in the Company’s Proxy Statement for its 2021 Annual Meeting of Stockholders, a proper stockholder proposal or director nomination may still be considered at the Company’s 2021 Annual Meeting of Stockholders, but only if the proposal or nomination is received by the Company no sooner than January 14, 2021 and no later than February 13, 2021 and otherwise complies with the Company’s By-Laws.
+All proposals or nominations a stockholder wishes to submit at the meeting should be directed to the Corporate Secretary, The Western Union Company, 7001 E. Belleview Avenue, Denver, Colorado 80237.

-The Company’s Director’s Code of Conduct, Code of Ethics for Senior Financial Officers, Reporting Procedure for Accounting and Auditing Concerns, Professional Conduct Policy for Attorneys, and the Code of Conduct are available without charge through the “Investor Relations, Corporate Governance” section of the Company’s website, www.westernunion.com, or by writing to the attention of: Investor Relations, The Western Union Company, 12500 East Belford Avenue, Mailstop M23IR, Englewood, CO 80112.
+The Company’s Director’s Code of Conduct, Code of Ethics for Senior Financial Officers, Reporting Procedure for Accounting and Auditing Concerns, Professional Conduct Policy for Attorneys, and the Code of Conduct are available without charge through the “Investor Relations, Corporate Governance” section of the Company’s website, www.westernunion.com, or by writing to the attention of: Investor Relations, The Western Union Company, 7001 E. Belleview Avenue, WU-HQ-14, Denver, Colorado 80237.
 In the event of an amendment to, or a waiver from, the Company’s Code of Ethics for Senior Financial Officers, the Company intends to post such information on its website, www.westernunion.com.